 Kaihalulu Red Beach, Maui

-Known as the “Red Sand Beach,” the granules of color are a dark red in the dust and sandy stones the come from the cinder cone hill that slowly disintegrates and contributes to the sand color.
-The granules are a mix of red and black; the beach is a difficult beach to find, as it follows a steep and narrow hike.
+Known as the “Red Sand Beach,” the granules of color are a dark red in the dust.
+The sandy stones the come from the cinder cone hill that slowly disintegrates and contributes to the sand color.
+Its granules are a mix of red and black.
+The beach is a difficult beach to find, as it follows a steep and narrow hike.
 While visitors need to be aware of the challenge, the trip is well worth a view of the crimson cove.

 Barking Sands Beach, Kauai

 While this might seem like a strange name for a beach, the sand on this beach is said to bark like a dog.
 Because of a certain kind of quartz in the sand, when rubbed together, the grating sound is not unlike that of a yapping puppy.

 The pools here make for “swimming hole” type of experience without having to swim very far out.
 Here, pahoehoe black lava has created pockets of seawater next to the shoreline.
 In such areas, you can find some of the loveliest places to swim and watch marine-life.
 They are also optimal places for snorkeling.
 This is because there tends to be a varied amount of fish and sea-creatures in these underwater holes.
 Geothermal heat even warms a nearby pool in the park.

 While you may be thinking of sparkling white beaches, remember there are many other unique and colorful beaches in Hawaii.
 Definitely check them out the next time you’re there.